scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 The molecular structures determines the protein's biological function, so the experimentally determined structures provide valuable insights vital for understanding biology and to developing new therapies in medicine.
 The recent *resolution revolution* in cryo-EM and the breakthrough in protein prediction with deep learning models now provide complimentary sources of insights to biomolecular structure, but the crystallographic approach continues to remain vital because it still supplies the most precise structures [Kulhbrandt14]_ [Jumper2021]_.

-Biological crystallographers are familiar with Jupyter's browser-based environment and interactive cells, especially after ColabFold enabled running AlphaFold2 from Colab notebooks.
+Biological crystallographers are familiar with Jupyter's browser-based environment and interactive cells, especially after ColabFold enabled running AlphaFold2 from Colab notebooks [Mirdita21]_.
 Nonetheless, most protein crystallographers continue to use well-developed, user friendly GUIs to run crystallographic software in routine analyses.
 However, these users sometimes need non-routine analyses that require new code.

-The Computational Crystallography Toolbox (CCTBX) provides a vast library of computational crystallography software written in C++ and wrapped with Python.
+The Computational Crystallography Toolbox (CCTBX) provides a vast library of computational crystallography software written in C++ and wrapped with Python [Gros02]_.
 This library is used to build new analysis tools.
 CCTBX was hard to install three years ago due to its complex dependencies, but the addition of the CCTBX package to Anaconda dramatically eased the installation of CCTBX.
 The lowering of this barrier to the installation of CCTBX has raised interest in the use of CCTBX for novel structure analyses.